✓ Shariah-Compliant / Halal-Aligned

 What Analysts Are Saying

 Goldman Sachs -- Q2 Brent forecast revised to $135 (from $82).
-Upside scenario $150 if Strait stays closed through June.
+Upside scenario $150 if supply tightness persists into summer.

 Morgan Stanley -- Projects $125-$140 through Q3.
 Alternative shipping adds $8-$12/bbl in transport costs.

-IEA -- Called the Hormuz closure the most significant supply disruption since the 1973 embargo.
+IEA -- Describes current Hormuz transit conditions as among the most significant since the 1973 embargo.

 Probability: ~10-15%